vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/sendcloud_shipping.rst

    | :guilabel:`Company`: `My company (San Francisco)`
    | :guilabel:`Address`: `My Company (San Francisco)`

-   Notice how the inputs for the :guilabel:`Warehouse` field, for both the Odoo configuration and the Sendcloud configuration, are the exact same.
+   Notice how the inputs for the :guilabel:`Warehouse` field, for both the Leansoft configuration and the Sendcloud configuration, are the exact same.

 Generate Sendcloud credentials